Presentations/popcorn-js/docs/muted.md

 muted( flag )
 =============

-muted is a native HTML video element method that we have thrown onto each popcorn instance for your convenience.
+muted is a Popcorn instance method, defined as a passthrough accessor to the HTMLMediaElement prototype property of the same name.
 Depending on the state of the flag, muted will either start playing muted or unmuted ( default is unmuted ).

 * **flag** - boolean value stating whether to mute the video or not